2014 UKICRS Workshop & Symposium

 Symposium: 9.30am - 4.30pm Friday 11 April 2014

-The UKICRS 2014 annual symposium, will be hosted in The School of Pharmacy, University College Cork, Ireland.
+The UKICRS 2014 annual symposium will be hosted in The School of Pharmacy, University College Cork, Ireland.
 The theme this year is ‘Drug Delivery UnCorked’.
+Details of the symposium are available in the updated agenda (download here).

 We are plesaed to announce that we have two great keynote speakers partaking this year.